shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 - Internally, the elements in a multimap are always sorted by its key following a specific strict weak ordering criterion indicated by its internal comparison object (of type Compare).
 - multimap containers are generally slower than unordered_multimap containers to access individual elements by their key, but they allow the direct iteration on subsets based on their order.
 - Multimaps are typically implemented as binary search trees.
-- Associative
-  - Elements in associative containers are referenced by their key and not by their absolute position in the container.
-- Ordered
-  - The elements in the container follow a strict order at all times.
-All inserted elements are given a position in this order.
-- Map
-  - Each element associates a key to a mapped value: Keys are meant to identify the elements whose main content is the mapped value.
-- Multiple equivalent keys
-  - Multiple elements in the container can have equivalent keys.
-- Allocator-aware
-  - The container uses an allocator object to dynamically handle its storage needs.

 -------------------------------------------------------
 ### 1.14 Unordered Set `std::unordered_set`